LW588/614 Public Law 1. This is also a co-requisite with LW593.

 R Kaushik Sunder Biocapital: The Constitution of Post-genomic Life (Duke University Press, 2006)

 K Horsey and H Biggs (eds) Human Fertilisation and Embryology: Reproducing Regulation (Routledge Cavendish, 2006)

-to appreciate that a vast amount of public power is exercised without direct legislative authorisation or judicial scrutiny, and thus consider strategies for strengthening accountability.
+3. Appreciate, in detail, that a vast amount of public power is exercised without direct legislative authorisation or judicial scrutiny, and thus consider strategies for strengthening accountability.

 4. Appreciate, in detail, that the distinction between public and private power has broken down, and that the field of constitutional and administrative law (public law) needs to respond to the ensuing challenges.